-Hours Credit ID 400-Introduction to Doctoral Research (or equivalent) ID 423 - Doctoral Dissertation (18 hours).
-Relating to the development of instructional and curricular programs18 EDHP 461-Philosophical Foundations of Education EDHP 463-Sociological Foundations of Education PCG 441-Psychological Foundations of Education
+Hours Credit ID 400-Introduction to Doctoral Research (or equivalent) ID 423-Doctoral Dissertation (18 hours).
+Relating to the development of instructional and curricular programs18

-Areas of Competency: The candidate shall demonstrate competency, usually by completion of advanced graduate course work, in each of the following areas.
-Specific courses, unless noted, are recommended.

-Specific courses, unless noted, are recommended.
-1. Comprehension of historical, philosophical, social and cultural factors affecting curriculum, and ability to utilize these in the development of instructional programs.

-Hours Cred it EDCI 249-Principles of Vocational Education 3 EDCI 361-Secondary Instruction ă.
-EDCI 362-The Development of Instructional Practice 3 EDCI 363-Curriculum in the Junior High School 3 EDCI 364-Seminar in Junior High School Instruction 3 EDCI 366-Foundations for Curriculum Development š EDCI 367-Modern Curricular Programs ă.
-EDCI 368-Seminar in Curriculum and Instruction Max. ġ.
-EDCI 468-Advanced Seminar in Curriculum and Instruction Max. ő.
-ELED 314-The Elementary School Curriculum HIED 393-The Junior and Community College 3 HIED 493-The College and University Curriculum 3 a ....

-2. Comprehension of psychological factors, especially learning theory, human growth and development and mental hygiene, skill in employing classroom guidance techniques, and ability to utilize these in the development of the instructional program.

-PSY 240-Psychology of Learning 3

-PSY 285-Mental Hygiene and Emotional Adjustment ă

-PCG 314-Techniques in Group Guidance a.

-PCG 332-Psychology of Adolescence 2

-PCG 340-Theories of Learning 2

-Э

-3. Comprehension of organizational process and factors influencing administrative decisions, and skill in ordering and applying these techniques to the administration of a school system's instructional program.

-SCHOOL OF EDUCATION / 65

-EDAD EDAD 344-School Plant Planning \\\\\ 3 EDAD EDAD 355-Organization, Administration, and Supervision of the EDAD Elementary School \\\\\4 EDAD

-4. Development of skill in applying various technologies to the development of the instructional program of the school system.
-Hours Credit

-Hours Cre au

-RSM 204-Descriptive Statistics 4

-RSM 305-Statistical Inference .
-5

-RSM 403 - Analysis of Variance and Covariance .
-3

-RSM 420-Seminar in Dissertation Evaluation .
-0

-EDCI 217-Reading in the Content Fields .
-3

-EDCI 317-Remedial Reading in the Secondary School

-EM 206-Introduction to Educational Resources

-EM 208-Design and Construction of Audio-Visual Materials

-PSY 293-Sociodrama

-PSY 294-Sociometry

-PCG 370-Principles and Practices in Testing and Measurements

-PCG 371-Aptitude and Achievement Analysis

-SFE 351-Supervision of Student Teachers

-SFE 352-Organization of Student Teaching Programs .
-8
+50 / C PRADUATE DEGREE REQUIREMENTS EDHP EDHP 461 - Philosophical Foundations of Education PCG 441-Psychological Foundations of Education 3 comple of Competency: The candidate shall demonstrate competency, usually by tion of advanced graduate course work, in each of the following areas: courses, unless noted, are recommended.
+1. fecting program IDVE Hours Credit 210-Principles of Vocational Education3 EDCI 361-Secondary Instruction3 EDCI EDCI 362-The Development of Instructional Practice EDCI 363-Curriculum in the Junior High School 3 364-Seminar in Junior High School Instruction 3 EDCI 366-Foundations for Curriculum Development 3 EDCI 367-Modern Curricular Programs3 E DCI 368-Seminar in Curriculum and Instruction EDCI 468-Advanced Seminar in Curriculum and Instruction ELED 314-The Elementary School Curriculum HIED 393-The Junior and Community College пш 480-The College and University Curriculum growth ance tec program Comprehension of psychological factors, especially learning theory, human and development and mental hygiene, skill in employing classroom guid-chniques, and ability to utilize these in the development of the instructional in the development of the instruction in the development of the instruction in the development of the development of the instruction in the development of the PSY 240-Psychology of Learning PSY 285-Mental Hygiene and Emotional Adjustment 3 PCG 314-Techniques in Group Guidance 3 PCG 332-Psychology of Adolescence PCG 340-Theories of Learning 5 istrative Comprehension of organizational process and factors influencing adminic decisions, and skill in ordering and applying these techniques to the tration of a school system's instructional program.
+Hours Credit EDAD 342-School Administration-Federal, State, Local EDAD 343-School Finance3 EDAD 344-School Plant Planning 3 EDAD 348-School Law II 3 EDAD 355-Organization, Administration, and Supervision of the Elementary School EDAD 365-Secondary School Organization, Administration, and Supervision 4 4. of the i Development of skill in applying various technologies to the development instructional program of the school system.
+RSM Hours Credit 204-Descriptive Statistics 4 RSM 305-Statistical Inference 5 RSM 403 - Analysis of Variance and Covariance RSM 420 - Seminar in Dissertation Evaluation READ 217 -Reading in the Content Fields 3 READ 317-Remedial Reading in the Secondary School EM EM 206 - Introduction to Educational Resources 5 208 - Design and Construction of Audio-Visual Materials 3 PSY 293-Sociodrama PSY 294 - Sociometry PCG 370 - Principles and Practices in Testing and Measurements 3 PCG 371-Aptitude and Achievement Analysis 5 SFE 351 - Supervision of Student Teachers 3 SFE 352-Organization of Student Teaching Programs